torontomulibrary/atom_vagrant/README.md

 AtoM Vagrant
 =============
-This will create a Vagrant environment with [AtoM](https://www.accesstomemory.org/) installed on a CentOS 6.6 or CentOS 7.1 box.
+This will create a Vagrant environment with [AtoM](https://www.accesstomemory.org/) installed on a CentOS 7.1 box.

-This Vagrant configuration uses Chef to provision the VM using [atom_cookbook](https://github.com/newbkaek/atom_cookbook).
+This Vagrant configuration uses Chef to provision the VM using [atom_cookbook](https://github.com/ryersonlibrary/atom_cookbook).

 Requirements
 ------------